 How Much Life Insurance Do You Really Need?

 Life insurance policies range from tens of thousands to tens of millions of dollars.
-The average death benefit paid out each year in the U.S. is $163,000.
+The average death benefit paid out annually in the U.S. is $163,000.
 But is that enough?

 There’s no hard and fast answer to the question.
-The amount of life insurance you need depends on your health, your family, your debts, and your assets.
+The amount of life insurance you need depends on your health, family, debts, and assets.
 Your goal should be to cover outstanding debts and funeral expenses without eating into any retirement income for your spouse.

 Watch our video summary: